tuanht/hackintosh-10600k-z490-aorus-elite-5700xt/README.md

 - Magic Mouse 2 & BeatsX Wireless Earphones.
 Sometime they become laggy a bit.
 It may related to antenna positioned at the back of computer case.

 Limitations:
-- If I turn-off bluetooth, the next restart will not work.
-Trying re-enable will work on the next restart
+- If I turn-off bluetooth, the next restart it will not work.
+Trying re-enable will work after the next restart
 - Can't connect Filco Minila-R keyboard via bluetooth.
 I always have connect issue with this keyboard even on real Mac